-In recent years, interest surrounding food sensitivities and their role in day-to-day wellbeing has increased.
-From gluten and dairy to soy and nuts, all one has to do is read the back of food labels or the finer details on restaurant’s menus to see a wide range of potential food sensitivities.
+In recent years, interest surrounding food sensitivities and their role in day-to-day well-being has increased.
+From gluten and dairy to soy and nuts, all one has to do is read the back of food labels or the finer details on the restaurant’s menus to see a wide range of potential food sensitivities.
 What seems most difficult for individuals suffering from suspected sensitivities is the identification of the attributing food, as reactions are often delayed and inconsistent.

 Symptoms of Food Sensitivities

 There are several signs you might have a food sensitivity including:

 • Feeling Lethargic